When Your Interviewer Is About as Prepared as a Chimp With a Tablet

 If you’re not sure what to look for, how to assess it, or how to communicate it — maybe don’t run the interview yourself.

 “An interview isn’t a trap — it’s a potential alliance.
 Prepare like you’re hiring your next partner.
 If you don’t inspire, you lose.
 If you don’t listen, you fail.
-And if you improvise… don’t expect top talent to stick around.”
+And if you improvise… don’t expect top talent to stick around.
+And if you’re tired of improvising, stop hiring for roles you could outsource to professionals who live and breathe this every day.”

 Did you find this article helpful?